 As the child grows, increase the intensity of the teachings, such as helping around meal times and clearing your own plates.
 Eventually, they can learn formal table etiquette, such as how to hold a fork and a knife or how to lay the table for different occasions.

 There is no fixed age for learning table manners.
-Learning is a continuous process, so begin teaching your child basic good manners at the youngest age possible through examples and slowly move to dinner-table rules.
+Learning is a continuous process, so begin with teaching good manners for kids through examples and slowly move to dinner-table rules.

 15+ Table Manners Children Need To Learn And Follow

-Here are 15 table manners for kids you can start inculcating in them at a young age.
+Here are some crucial table manners for kids you can start inculcating in them at a young age.

 1. Wash your hands before meals